 I stepped out onto the earthen berm over our home.
 A giant square hole past underbrush to my left dropped to our courtyard below.
-Following a skinny, well-worn trail about seventy feet, I came to where a tall tree had fallen over it.
+Following a narrow, well-worn trail, I came to where a tall tree had fallen.
 The trunk lay at an angle with one end propped on another tree.
 I scrambled up to get a view above the surrounding tree line.

-Below me, the berm sloped down to the garden of a neighbor's home.
-Past the garden ran the Deo stream, and on the other side of the stream stretched the expansive and beautiful commons grounds, the Deo Commons, our tribe's social gathering place.
-The perfectly flat and forested landscape lay in the center of the Deo Forest and our village, which lay somewhere in the middle of the mortal world — the world between the earth and sky.
+Below me, the berm sloped down to the garden of a neighbor’s home.
+Past the garden ran the Deo Stream, and on the other side of the stream stretched the expansive and beautiful Deo Commons, our tribe’s social gathering place.
+It lay in the center of the Deo Forest and our village, which lay somewhere in the middle of the mortal World: the world between the earth and sky.

-From that vantage, I could only see the tops of the shiny, deep-green canopy covering the commons.
-Far past the unvaried sea of dark green, a variety of much taller trees grew over an uneven, undulating landscape.
-I knew little of who, or what lived there.
+From that vantage, I could see over the Deo tree canopy that covered the perfectly level commons and the north and west neighborhoods.
+Far north, past that unvaried sea of dark green, the Deo ended where a different forest began: a variety of much taller trees growing over an uneven, undulating landscape.
+I knew little of who or what lived there.

 Perhaps Cleo and I could visit that land before we marry.

 She and I had not outright agreed to marry yet, but the time for that discussion grew ever more pressing.
-In private moments of candor we agreed that we were destined for it — our close families who constantly hinted at it, our life-long friendship, I was to have an important role, she was smart and beautiful.
-Most of my life I had thought of her as a friend, so the thought of marriage made me blush every time.
-But I could think of no one better, and visions of her and I together always filled me with a sense of comfort.
+We were well within marrying age.
+In private moments we had agreed we were probably destined for it: Our close families hinted continuously at it; we had been friends our entire lives; I was to have an important role; she was smart and beautiful.
+Most of my life, I had thought of her as a friend, so the idea of marriage made me blush every time.
+But I could think of no one better, and visions of her and me together always filled me with a sense of comfort.

 Many of our age had already decided on partners.
-It just so happened none of my close friends have.
+It just so happened none of my close friends had.
 Maybe we wanted to extend the freedom of our adolescence a little longer.
-And with that thought, it occurred to me that they may have been at our favorite gathering place just a few minutes walk in the commons, bantering and sharing stories.
+It occurred to me that, right then, they may have been at our favorite gathering place in the commons, bantering and sharing stories.

 I looked longingly.
-I had seen little of my friends for months and missed wasting time with them, especially Cleo.
+I had seen little of my friends for months, and I missed wasting time with them, especially Cleo.

 Tossing aside my spear, I climbed down the berm and made my way there.